STILL RECOVERING FROM LYME

 • Deep breathing exercises

-These activities improve circulation, help manage pain, and support nervous system regulation.
-Importantly, they also help patients feel more in control of their body again—countering the helplessness many feel during long illness.
+These strategies may improve circulation, help with pain management, and support nervous system regulation.
+They may also help patients feel more connected to their body again after a long period of illness.

 How to Pace Without Crashing

-• Starting with low-impact movement for 1–5 minutes
+• Start with low-impact movement for 1 to 5 minutes

 So, Should You Just Rest?